TheOmyNomy/OsuNowPlaying/README.md

 ## About

-osu!np is a simple application that retrieves current beatmap information (artist, creator, etc.) from osu! and sends it in the streamer's chat.
+osu!np is a simple application that retrieves current beatmap information (artist, creator, etc.) from osu! and sends it to the streamer's chat.

 ## Installation

-osu!np supports Windows 7 and above.
+There is no installer because osu!np is a portable application.

 [Click here](https://github.com/TheOmyNomy/OsuNowPlaying/releases/latest/download/osu!np.zip) to download the latest version.
 Extract the contents and run the **osu!np** application.